Uniqueness of Coxeter structures on Kac-Moody algebras: Factorisation of morphisms in

-where $FL_N$ is the free Lie algebra on $N$ generators, and $\homo {FL_N^{\ten n}}$ is the subspace of its $n$--fold tensor product spanned by homogeneous elements of degree one in each variable. \end{lemma} \begin{pf} The identification with $\LA([N],[n])$ is obvious, while the identification with $\LCA([n],[N])$ is obtained by duality, replacing $\mu$ with $\delta$ and reversing the order.
+where $\delta_N=e_1+\cdots+e_N$, and $\homo{\FL{N}^{\ten n}}$ is the subspace of its $n$--fold tensor product spanned by homogeneous elements of degree one in each variable. \end{lemma} \begin{pf} The identification with $\LA([N],[n])$ is straightforward.
+We first observe that